1. Obtain Registration Appointment Time

 2. Correct or Confirm Your Address

 Before you attempt to register for classes, please correct your address or confirm that it is correct.
-Visit OASIS (www.usc.edu/oasis ), select the change of address service and correct or confirm your address.
+Visit OASIS (myUSC and www.usc.edu/oasis ), select the change of address service and correct or confirm your address.

-3. Meet with Your Academic Advisor to Plan Your Schedule, if Necessary
+3. If Necessary, Meet with Your Academic Advisor to Plan Your Schedule

 Your advisor can assist you with the selection of courses, D-class clearances and procedures for registration.
 Please contact your department or school for the appropriate academic advisor.
 See Academic Advisors for a current listing.